Dynamically scale database resources with minimal downtime

 Notable exceptions where you cannot change the service tier of a database are:

 - Databases using features which are only available in the Business Critical / Premium service tiers, cannot be changed to use the General Purpose / Standard service tier.
+Currently, the only such feature is In-Memory OLTP.

 - Databases originally created in the Hyperscale service tier cannot be migrated to other service tiers.
 If you migrate an existing database in Azure SQL Database to the Hyperscale service tier, you can reverse migrate to the General Purpose service tier within 45 days of the original migration to Hyperscale.
 If you wish to migrate the database to another service tier, such as Business Critical, first reverse migrate to the General Purpose service tier, then perform a further migration.
 Learn more in How to reverse migrate from Hyperscale.